Phylis King

 Phylis K. King (born May 8, 1946, in Ogden, Utah) is a Democratic Idaho State Representative since 2006 representing District 18 Seat B.

 Education

 King graduated from Grand Junction High School and earned her bachelor's degree in microbiology from Colorado State University.

 Elections

 On September 6, 2017, King announced that she will retire after the 2018 session of the Idaho Legislature.
-Earlier that year, she encouraged Tommy Ahlquist to run as a Democrat in a public letter.
+Earlier that year, she encouraged Tommy Ahlquist to run as a Democrat for governor in a public letter.

 2016

 King was unopposed for both the Democratic primary and the general election.